 The Pulsar Plus Level 2 EV charger can charge any electric vehicle in North America, including Tesla vehicles, so whatever EV you have, if you’re interested in the Pulsar Plus, it will charge that vehicle.

-There are four different home charging options for your Tesla: Tesla Mobile Connector (NEMA 5-1 adapter), Tesla Mobile Connector (NEMA 14-50 adapter), Tesla Wall Connector and third-party home chargers.
+There are three different home charging options for your Tesla: Tesla Mobile Connector, Tesla Wall Connector and third-party home chargers.

 Hope you can make your preferred choice.